IntuitDeveloper/intuit-api-docs/docs/use-cases/project.md

 - `id` - ID for the project.
 - `customerId` - ID of the customer, for whom you are creating the project.
 - `status` - Status of the project.
 Supported values include TODO, OPEN, IN_PROGRESS, COMPLETE, BLOCKED, CANCELLED, DELETED.
+- `and` - Combine multiple  filter fields listed above for a GraphQL AND filter.
+- `or` - Combine multiple filter fields listed above for a GraphQL OR filter.

 You can create a joint filter by including more than one filterable field.

 For ex, to read all the projects which have status = 'IN_PROGRESS' for the customer with customerId = 'djQuMTo5MTMwMzU1MjAyMDI4NDY2OjlkNjk5ZTk2MDg:1', you can execute the following query -

 Sample query with filters: